Staffjoy/jump-examples/README.md

 # JuMP Examples

-Optimization examples in Julia using the JuMP package.
+Optimization examples in Julia using the JuMP package from the [StaffJoy](https://www.staffjoy.com) team.

 ## Installation